 In July 2020, a consortium of investors led by Cinven and Advent, alongside Singapore sovereign wealth fund GIC, the Abu Dhabi Investment Authority (ADIA) and the German RAG Foundation, as well as thyssenkrupp AG who retained a minority in a true partnership approach, signed the €17.2 billion deal.

 At the time of the acquisition, revenues were €7.9 billion and adjusted EBITDA was €1.1 billion.
 Four years on, these have grown to over €9 billion and €1.5 billion, up more than 15% and 40% in each case respectively.
-And TKE is well-placed for further growth, with a significantly enhanced senior management team alongside refinements to the go-to-market approach, increased operational efficiency, and a clearer focus on safety and sustainability.
-Another important growth driver is the new EOX – an innovative, energy & space efficient and digitally native elevator platform based on a belt instead of rope technology competitively priced for the lower-rise segment, developed and launched in record time.
+And TKE is well-placed for further growth, with a significantly enhanced senior management team alongside refinements to the go-to-market approach, increased operational efficiency, and a clearer focus on safety.
+Another important growth driver is the new EOX – an innovative, energy & space efficient and digitally native elevator platform based on a belt instead of rope technology competitively priced for the largest market segment, low- and mid-rise, developed and launched in record time.

 Finally, the new global brand TK Elevator launched post carve-out aimed to preserve the company’s legacy and reputation while positioning it as a more modern, forward-looking player.